 Can bees be removed without killing them?

-We understand that discovering a bee colony on your property can be a nuisance or even a health risk to the tenants.
+We understand that discovering a bee colony on your property can be a nuisance and even a health risk to the occupants.

-However, let’s not forget how important honey bees are: Insects like bees account for the pollination of nearly 80% of all flowers, which saves the UK economy about £1.8 billion a year.
+But let’s not forget how important honey bees are.
+Insects like bees pollinate nearly 80% of all flowers, saving the UK economy about £1.8 billion a year.

-It’s not illegal to kill honeybees.
-However, we consider this to be morally wrong.
+Although the bee population is declining, it’s not illegal to kill honeybees; however, we consider this morally wrong.

-Therefore, these are five ways to remove honey bees without killing them, or hurting them in any way.
+Therefore, here’s how to get rid of bees without killing them or hurting them in any way.

-To push the bees away, open a small smoky fire under the beehive.
-The bees will leave and likely never come back.
+To encourage the bees to leave, create a small smoky fire under the beehive.
+The bees will move and likely never come back.

-Make sure you open the fire and MOVE: Bees become very agitated and aggressive when smoked, and you don’t want to be anywhere near them.
+Make sure to move away when you start the fire: bees become very agitated and aggressive when smoked, and you don’t want to be anywhere near them.

-If you have a beehive indoors, this tip works particularly well on windy and rainy days: The weather will discourage the bees from going outside, subjecting them to the citronella until they can finally escape – making it a lot more likely they’ll never return.
+If you have a beehive indoors, this tip works particularly well on windy and rainy days.
+The weather will discourage the bees from going outside, subjecting them to the citronella until they finally escape – making it much more likely they’ll never return.

 You will likely need a professional pest control service to do this.
 Relocating the bee colony is the best way to remove bees without killing them.

 Did you know that bees in a beehive always follow the queen?
-A professional pest control service will simply take care of the queen, meaning that the bees will move away within days – all of it without hurting the bees in any way.
+A professional pest control service will simply take care of the queen, meaning that the bees will move away within days.

 Contact us to learn more about this highly effective way to remove honeybees.

-We are a team of professionals operating in Kent and its surrounding areas.
-Our service is the bee’s knees, and our team has proven again and again our ability to remove bee swarms without killing them in the process.
+Here at Pest-Tech, we are a team of professionals who humanely and safely control bees in Kent and its surrounding areas.
+Our service is the bee’s knees, and our trusted bee removal treatment has proven again and again that we can remove bees without killing them in the process.